 Investors and lenders sometimes prefer to look at operating net income rather than net income.
 This gives them a better idea of how profitable the company’s core business activities are.

 For example, a company might be losing money on its core operations.
-But if the company sells a valuable piece of machinery, the game from that sale will be included in the company’s net income.
+But if the company sells a valuable piece of machinery, the gain from that sale will be included in the company’s net income.
 That gain might make it appear that the company is doing well, when in fact, they’re struggling to stay afloat.
-Operating net income takes the gain out of consideration, so users of the financial statements get a clearer picture of the company’s profitability.
+Operating net income takes the gain out of consideration, so users of the financial statements get a clearer picture of the company’s profitability and valuation.

 Operating net income formula: an example